phidatahq/phidata/README.md

 ## ✨ What is phidata?

-Phidata is an OSS toolkit for building AI products.
+Phidata is an open source toolkit for building AI products.

 It gives you production-ready AI Apps with 1 command.